 Creating a clear milestone chart and managing tasks involved is a crucial step for undertaking any project, including website design.
 When it comes to web design, however, there are various items to take into consideration that will impact the level of project management that should be provided by a website-design team.

 The process of web design can be long and involves multiple steps.
-It also requires work from several different talents.
+It also requires work from several talents.
 Knowing that you have someone on your side managing the project from beginning to end and walking you through the entire creative process is crucial.
-Here are some steps involved in the project management that your website design team should provide.

 When it comes to web design, a driven project manager is your best bet for building a strong, eye-catching website.
-They will manage all the various roles with effective communication keeping the team focused, while also keeping an eye on budget and risk.
+They will manage all the various roles with effective communication, keeping the team focused, while also keeping an eye on budget and risk.
 There are many moving pieces that go into your new website design, and the larger your project, the greater the need for an effective project manager to keep your project on time and on task.

 When you have a large project, like website design, that requires a project manager, it’s important to understand what the entire process might look like.
-You will have to be ready to be involved in many different aspects while also being willing to step aside and let the professionals do their best work for you.
+You will have to be ready to be involved in many aspects, while also being willing to step aside and let the professionals do their best work for you.
 It can be a long process, but well worth it in the end.

 Website design done well requires a lot more steps, planning, and thought than you might think.
 And while any professional web-design firm should be able to turn your business’s vision, needs, and wants into an amazing website, they will also require some work on your end to make sure the final product is a perfect fit.

-Though you won’t have to know everything (or even much at all!) about web design before you begin to work with a web development firm, it is important for you to understand the steps that go into making a website in order to have the right expectations.
-Here are the steps to the creative process behind website design:
+Though you won’t have to know everything (or even much at all!) about web design before you begin to work with a web development firm, it is important for you to understand the steps that go into making a website to have the right expectations.

 The first step in the website design process is gathering information.
 This usually takes the form of one or more meetings between you and your web design firm to make sure they have everything they need to get started on your website.
 In this step, web developers will depend on you to communicate your vision for the website, the goals you have for it and how you’ll use it, as well as the functionality you’ll need it to have.
-Although you should trust your chosen web-design firm with creative and web decisions, they’ll need your input and your content in order to make it perfect for your business.
+Although you should trust your chosen web-design firm with creative and web decisions, they’ll need your input and your content to make it perfect for your business.

-Once your website designers have the content and information they need from you, they’ll start working on the basic layout of the website.
-Usually, during this step, designers will create a sitemap of the website flow that shows the hierarchy of the site and how users will get from page to page.
+Once your website designers have the content and information they require from you, they’ll start working on the basic layout of the website.
+Typically, during this step, designers will create a sitemap of the website flow that shows the hierarchy of the site and how users will get from page to page.
 They’ll also design a wireframe, which is essentially a mockup of the main pages of your website—without actually building the site.
 This makes the approval and edit process much easier.
 This process typically takes a few weeks.

-At this point, you’ll share your input and edits on the overall structure of the website.
+At this point, you’ll share your input and edits on the structure of the website.
 This stage is where you’ll really begin to see the website coming together, before even touching web-design tools.
 This is when you’ll plan the pages, structure, and content of your site.
 Make sure to be very honest with your designers about what you want and how you’d like it to look because it will be much easier and faster to make changes at this stage than it will be after the website is built.

 Once you’ve come to an agreement on the layout and structure of your website, it’s time to collect all the content you want on the site and send it over to your designers.
 This includes text, pictures, videos, SEO-marketing keywords, blog posts, logo files, and more.
 Your web-design firm will rely heavily on you and your team for this portion, so it often helps to work on gathering everything you’ll need to send over even before this stage starts.

-At this point, your web-design firm will have a direction for your website, a firm layout, and sitemap, and all of the content needed to create your perfect site.
+At this point, your web-design firm will have a direction for your website, a firm layout, and sitemap, and all the content needed to create your perfect site.
 Now, they’ll be able to start coding the website and make it a reality.
 Expect this stage to take a few weeks, at least, while your designers create, code, and troubleshoot.

 After you receive a first draft of your website, it’s time for the final rounds of edits until you give final approval on your site.
 Since you will have already communicated quite a bit about every aspect of the site, it shouldn’t be too long before it’s ready to launch.
 But if you have edits or any changes, this is the time to let them know.